Coat of Arms Nigtevecht

 Yes they exist also, it was used by the post office of the village Nigtevecht, ( source heraldry-wiki )

-The VOC Nigtevecht.
+The VOC Vessel Nigtevecht

 The fogotten war

-The forgotten Anglo-Dutch War
+The Forgotten Anglo-Dutch war

-This is another curious history relate dto de "Huydecoper van Nigtevecht " family about a forgotten war, a page on ( vlagblog.nl -Scilly Isles ) mentions the following:
+This is another curious history related to de "Huydecoper van Nigtevecht " family about a forgotten war, a page on ( vlagblog.nl -Scilly Isles )mentions the following:

-The 335 year long war ended with zero casualties, a unique achievement.
-The absence of any death could also be the reason why they forgot the war, afterall, nothing happens.
-There was no war declaration, so the peace went unnoticed.
-England was in turmoil during the Cromwell period and had other things on their mind.
-I think "The Long Boring Anglo-Dtch War" would be a more appropiate title.
-You can read the full history on ( vlagblog.nl -Scilly Isles ), translate the page to English.
-Really a nice piece of history!
+The 335-year war ended with zero casualties, a unique achievement.
+The absence of any deaths may also explain why it was forgotten in a corner of Britain.
+There was no formal declaration of war, and the peace went unnoticed.
+England was in turmoil during the Cromwell period and had other priorities.
+I think "The Long Boring Anglo-Dutch War" would be a more appropriate title!

 VOC Nigtevecht